gregdan3/gregdan3.github.io/about.markdown

 for several years, and have had great successes with students I've taught.

 ### About this site
-This blog is where I write about interesting and strange things I discover, particularly as it relates to software.
+This blog is where I write about essentially anything that interests me, especially as it relates to software.

 If you notice an inaccuracy in anything I've written, please let me know!